Cronch/fs2020-sadq-scenary/index.md

 1. Download zip file
 2. Extract it
-3. Move folder "agnalim-airport-saqu-ezpeleta" to your MSFS Community folder (just like any other scenary or addon)
+3. Move folder "agnalim-trq" to your MSFS Community folder (just like any other scenary or addon)

 More fixes and scenarios are coming!